Services & Industries

 U.S. Court of Appeals, 9th Circuit

-David chairs Tonkon Torp’s Real Estate & Land Use Practice Group, focusing his practice on land use and local government law.
-He has helped bring a wide range of development projects to fruition, including large-scale residential developments, big-box retail stores, educational and office campuses, mixed-use developments and master planned communities, and other industrial and commercial facilities.
+David is Co-Chair of Tonkon Torp’s Business Department and immediate past chair of its Real Estate & Land Use Practice Group.
+His practice is focused on land use and local government law.
+David has helped bring a wide range of development projects to fruition, including large-scale residential developments, big-box retail stores, educational and office campuses, mixed-use developments and master planned communities, and other industrial and commercial facilities.
 He has successfully represented clients before a wide range of permitting bodies including the Oregon Land Use Board of Appeals and many Oregon and California cities and counties.

 David has a subspecialty focusing on renewable energy development, having worked with many clients to bring utility-scale wind and solar facilities online in Oregon, California, and elsewhere.
 David has represented clients before and has served as a hearings officer for the Oregon Energy Facility Siting Council.
 He is a member of the firm’s Energy Law practice group and often writes on land use topics as they relate to renewable energy.